- This event has passed.

-The seminar will take place from 24th – 30th April in Bosnia.
+The seminar took place from 24th – 30th April in Bosnia.
 It was inspired by a digital [x] webinar that looked at the political reactions sparked by the terrorist attacks in Paris and how the tension between security and freedom was framed by agenda setters.
 A year later, censorship and mass surveillance are becoming the norm, and we want to fight this: we want to change the discourse to achieve better policy and give everyone the tools to protect their freedom, even in hostile environments.

 - Explore how recent events have led to fear being instrumentalised to restrict our online freedoms;